 It is of value to check your website again and you can make some quick and easy changes that won’t cost a lot of money buy might improve the impact of your site.
 In my case this involved looking at my Google Analytics and realising that my most visited page, the home page, needed a refresh and some depth added to ensure that it really reflects both my current offering and how I want to present myself to potential clients.
 I think this will always be a work in progress!

 If you are thinking of doing something similar, I would suggest thinking whether your current site communicates your value effectively.
 You may feel that you want to do a complete re-vamp but there will be tweaks that you can make instantly to improve the flow.
-Perhaps it might be to update your availability or even share your latest piece of customer feedback.
+Definitely remember to update your availability post Covid 19 or even share your latest piece of customer feedback.
 Have a look at your most popular pages and visit them to make sure you are happy with how your business is presented.

 What do you want a website visitor to do when they visit your site?
 Sign up to a newsletter?
 Do you have the link prominently displayed?
 Check out your latest packages?
 Have you put a button on the page to take them directly there?